nazmul-karim170/C-SFDA/README.md

 # Download the source model
-For Downloading the source models trained on VISDA-C and DomainNet from here [Link](https://drive.google.com/drive/folders/16vTNNzzAt4M1mmeLsOxSFDRzBogaNkJw)
-Use the "2022" version.
-For VISDA-C, 2021 also works.
+For Downloading the source models trained on VISDA-C and DomainNet from here [Link] Use the "2022" version.

 # Run Commands